judithpillado/java-beginner-tutorial/README.md

 2 errors
 ```

+The good thing about the Java compiler is that if there is an error it tells you exactly where the error is.
+Most of the times you can tell exactly where the error is after reading these compiler errors.

-Java is statically and strongly typed.
+The reason why we get this error is that Java is statically and strongly typed.
 That means that every variable has to have a predefined type that cannot change over time.
 When you create a variable of the type `int` this variable can only hold integer values and can never hold for example a string value even when the string value might be `"2"`.
+Don't mix that up with what I've said before about the values of variables, they can change over time.
+However when you assign a new value to a variable its type cannot change.

 The Java type system consists of primitive datatypes such as `int` for integer values, `char` for characters or `float` for floating point numbers and classes.
 For each of the primitive datatypes also a class exists.
-For `int` also the `Integer` class exists, for `char` there is the `Character` class exists and so on.
+There is the `Integer` class that corresponds to the `int` type and so on.

 An instance of a class is called an object.
-This means a variable of the type `String` is an object of the `String` class.
+This means a variable of the type `String` is an object of the class `String`.
 Our `int` values on the other hand aren't objects because their type is a primitive one.
 If we declare them as `Integer` they would be objects, too.

-One big difference between the primitive datatypes and the related classes is that primitive datatypes can only hold data whereas the classes also provide methods to manipulate the data the variable holds.
-For example you could convert an `Integer` value to a string by calling the `toString()` method.
+One big difference between the primitive datatypes and classes is that primitive datatypes can only hold data whereas the classes also provide methods to manipulate the data the variable holds.
+For example you could convert an `Integer` object to a string by calling its `toString()` method.

 Another difference is that primitive datatypes must have a value assigned whereas objects can also be `null`.
-This means that there is no value for the object and we have to treat is specially because then we cannot use any methods of object.
+This means that there is no value for the object and we have to treat is specially because then we cannot use any methods of the object.

 The reason for the error above is that we want to assign `String` values to `int` variables.
 As you now know this cannot work because of Javas type system.
-Nevertheless we can convert Strings into ints by wrapping the variable assignments with an `Integer.valueOf()` method call like this:
+Nevertheless we can convert `String`s into `int`s by wrapping the variable assignments with an `Integer.valueOf()` method call like this:

 ```java
 public class Calculator {